Invest in the future of our Church

-The SPA in England and Wales runs a Sponsorship Scheme with five seminaries in five countries.
-These five seminaries – in India, Kenya, Malawi, Nigeria and Sri Lanka – have a long-standing relationship with us.
-While the SPA also funds the future Church in other countries according to need, those countries are not currently part of the Sponsorship Scheme.
+Missio England and Wales has a long-standing relationship with five seminaries in five countries.
+These five seminaries – in India, Kenya, Malawi, Nigeria and Sri Lanka – offer the opportunity to sponsor students studying for the priesthood.

-As a sponsor, you’ll receive the name and a photograph of an individual student in the first of his final four years of Theology studies.
-And he will be given your name, so you can pray for each other especially.
+As a sponsor, you’ll receive the name of an individual student in the first of his final four years of Theology studies.
+And he will receive your name, so you can pray for each other especially, if you so choose.

 Your sponsorship journey

-Sponsors are given the opportunity to correspond with a seminarian.
-Some prefer not to correspond; others feel that correspondence is an essential part of being a sponsor.
-You can exchange letters, news of local parishes and photographs with the student.
+We give Sponsors the opportunity to correspond with a seminarian.
+Some people prefer not to; others feel that correspondence is an essential part of being a sponsor.
+If you want to, you can exchange letters, news of local parishes and photographs with the student.

-To avoid any misunderstanding, the sponsor’s address is not disclosed to the student and all correspondence goes through this office and the rector of the student’s seminary.
+To avoid any misunderstanding, the sponsor’s address is not disclosed to the student and all correspondence goes through the Missio office and the Rector of the student’s seminary.

-Gifts may not be sent to the students but you can send a gift cheque to the rector at ordination time, to be shared among all the new priests.
+Gifts may not be sent directly to the students.
+But you can send a gift cheque to the rector at ordination time, to share among all the new priests.
 And of course, donating to Missio helps future Priests and Sisters around the world!